 To detect whether your model contains invalid loops, select Update Diagram from the model's Simulation menu.
 If the model contains invalid loops, the invalid loops are highlighted.
 This is illustrated in the following model (openopen),

-and displays an error message in the Simulation Diagnostics Viewer.
+and displays an error message in the Diagnostic Viewer.

 The rules Simulink software uses to find Model files are similar to those used by MATLAB software.
-See "How the Search Path Determines Which Function to Use" in the MATLAB documentation.
+See What Is the MATLAB Search Path? in the MATLAB documentation.
 However, there is an important difference between how Simulink block diagrams and MATLAB functions are handled: a loaded block diagram takes precedence over any unloaded ones, regardless of its position on the MATLAB path.
 This is done for performance reasons, as part of the Simulink software's incremental loading methodology.

 The precedence of a loaded block diagram over any others can have important implications, particularly since a block diagram can be loaded without the corresponding Simulink window being visible.

-When using libraries and referenced models, a block diagram may be loaded without showing its window.
-If the MATLAB path or the current MATLAB folder changes while block diagrams are in memory, these block diagrams may interfere with the use of other files of the same name.
-For example, after a change of folder, a loaded but invisible library may be used instead of the one the user expects.
+When using libraries and referenced models, you can load a block diagram without showing its window.
+If the MATLAB path or the current MATLAB folder changes while block diagrams are in memory, these block diagrams can interfere with the use of other files of the same name.

-"Bad Link" icons on blocks which are library links
+"Unresolved Link" icons on blocks that are library links